sekkigit/Home-Lab/README.md

 # Step two

-Create SSH key on client:
+Create SSH key on a client:
    - ssh-keygen -b 4096
    - cat ~/.ssh/id_rsa.pub

-Connect to the new host with SSH
+Connect to the new host using SSH

 # Step three